 Dealing with toddler tantrums when they are jealous of a new baby is the same as dealing with toddler tantrums in general!

 Please take a look at my terrible twos post for more information.

 Helping Older Siblings Cope With New Baby

-The best thing you can do to help older siblings cope with their new sibling is to get them involved.
+The best thing you can do to help older siblings cope with their new siblings is to get them involved.

-Toddlers love ‘helping’, despite the fact that it is more of a hindrance (sshh, don’t tell them!)
+Toddlers love ‘helping,’ even though it is more of a hindrance (sshh, don’t tell them!)

 Need to change the baby?
 Get your toddler to grab a diaper, the wipes, and dispose of the old diaper (kidding).